Urmila Satyanarayana: Career

 Urmila has been a student of Bharatnatyam since the age of 5 and did her arrangetram at the age of 10.
-She has performed in venues at the national and international level, and has been the recipient of numerous awards including the Kalaimamani award of the state of Tamil Nadu.
+She has performed in venues at the national and international level, and has been the recipient of numerous awards including the Kalaimamani award of the state of Tamil Nadu and Sangeet Natak Akademi Awards (Akademi Puruskar) for the year 2023.

 Natya Sankalpa

-Urmila started NATYA SANKALPA in the year 1996, at Kilpauk Gardens, Chennai.
+Urmila started the dance school, Natya Sankalpa, in the year 1996, at Kilpauk Gardens, Chennai.
 The institution emphasises on the knowledge of the theory of dance, carnatic music and yoga in the formation of a Bharatanatyam artist.
-Among the staff are talented artists such as Kalidasan Suresh, a renowned choreographer, and one of the few artists who can both wield the cymbals and provide vocal support simultaneously for a Bharatanatyam recital.
+Among the staff are talented artists such as Kalidasan Suresh, a renowned choreographer, and one of the few artistes who can both wield the cymbals and provide vocal support simultaneously for a Bharatanatyam recital.
+Urmila and the school has been performing at Margazhi season in Chennai for over 40 years.
+Natya Sankalpa celebrated its 20th anniversary with the 100th arangetram held by the school.